-Students taking twelve or more credit hours are required to live in College residence halls unless they live with their spouse, parents or guardian in the community, or have children.
+Students taking 12 or more credit hours are required to live in College residence halls unless they live with their spouse, parents, guardian in the community, or have children.
 Standard exceptions to the residence policy include students 23 years or older and 5th year seniors.
-Residents not enrolled as full-time students may not occupy residence halls without the expressed, written permission of the Vice President and Dean of Students.
-Residents must be enrolled in January Term classes in order to occupy their residence hall space during the January interim.
+Students who are not enrolled full-time may not occupy residence halls without the express written permission of the Vice President and Dean of Students or his/her designee.
+Residents must be enrolled in January Term classes in order to occupy their residence hall space during the January term.

-Director of Campus Life - The Director of Campus Life is a full-time professional staff member and official of the College who is responsible for the oversight of the Residence Life Department.
+Director of Student Services - The Director of Student Services is a full-time professional staff member and official of the College who is responsible for the oversight of the Residence Life Department.

 Assistant Director of Residence Life - The Assistant Director is a full-time professional staff member and official of the College who is responsible for the training and supervision of the Residence Life staff.